Avenir-lang/Avenir/docs/engine/eng/vm.md

 - `OpConst` pushes constants onto the stack
 - `OpLoadLocal`/`OpStoreLocal` access frame‑local slots
 - Arithmetic and comparisons pop operands and push results
+- `OpJumpIfNone` handles optional-chain branching
 - `OpCall`/`OpCallValue` call functions or closures
 - `OpCallBuiltin` routes to runtime builtins
+- `OpPushDefer` stores deferred calls for execution at return time
-- `OpSpawn` starts async function execution and pushes a `Future`
+- `OpSpawn` wraps async call result into `Future`
-- `OpAwait` waits for a future result (or suspends task)
+- `OpAwait` reads or suspends on `Future`

+### Optional Chaining Runtime Semantics

+`OpJumpIfNone` inspects the top stack value:

+- If it is `none`, execution jumps to the provided target.
+- If it is `some(v)`, the VM unwraps it in-place to `v` on the stack.

+This supports optional chaining short-circuiting while allowing the non-`none` path to operate on the inner value.

+### Deferred Calls on Return

+`OpPushDefer` captures `(callee, args...)` and pushes the deferred call onto the current frame's `DeferStack`.

+On `OpReturn`, deferred calls are executed in LIFO order before the frame is popped.

-## Async Execution
+## Async Execution Model

-Async support is cooperative and single-threaded.
+### Async Main Entry

-- `RunMain` checks `Function.IsAsync`.
+`RunMain` checks `main` function metadata:
-- For async `main`, VM creates a scheduler and runs the event loop.
-- Each async function call is represented by a runtime `Task` and `Future`.

-### Task Suspension and Resumption

-When `OpAwait` receives a pending future:

-1. Current task is registered as a waiter.
-2. VM stores task state (stack/frames/handlers).
-3. Task is marked suspended and control returns to the scheduler.
+- sync `main` → direct `callClosure`
+- async `main` (`Function.IsAsync`) → `runAsyncMain`

+`runAsyncMain` initializes runtime scheduler, creates a `Future` for main result, wraps main execution into a `Task`, schedules it, and starts event loop.

+### `OpSpawn`

+`OpSpawn` uses function index + argument count from IR instruction.

+Current behavior:

+1. Execute target closure immediately through `callClosure`.
+2. Create `runtime.Future`.
+3. Resolve or reject that future with call result/error.
+4. Push `Future` value to VM stack.

+### `OpAwait`

+`OpAwait` pops a value and expects `Future` kind.

+- Ready + success: pushes resolved result.
+- Ready + error: propagates as throwable error.
+- Not ready:
+  - in async task context: registers waiter task, snapshots VM state (stack/frames/handlers), marks task suspended, returns suspension sentinel;
+  - outside async task context: runtime error (`future not ready in non-async context`).

-When the future resolves or rejects, waiting tasks are moved back to the ready queue.
+When the awaited future resolves/rejects, waiter tasks are rescheduled by the runtime scheduler/event loop.

 ## Builtins Dispatch